justneng/func1/README.md

 ```
 you will see normal function call.
 It is function but it is a **Partial function** not a **Total function**.
-A partial function is not always return a mapping for some input so that is not good for functional programming.
+A partial function is not always return a mapping for some input, that is not good for functional programming.

-So I create a second class name **DeviderV2_Full_Function** try to create a **Total function** that is for every input always has output
+So I create a second class name **DeviderV2_Full_Function** to implement a **Total function** that is for every input always has output

 ```java